martinklepsch/martinklepsch.org/work.markdown

 integration/testing setup is worth a lot and that awareness of certain tools is important when working in teams.

 Right now I am looking for the *next* so don't hesitate to contact me.
+(May '12)